tahershaker/SUSE-Rancher-Prime-Guide/02-Deploy-SUSE-Solutions/README.md

 - **SUSE Rancher Prime Fleet**: A GitOps-based continuous delivery and lifecycle management tool for Kubernetes.
 It helps manage applications and configurations across large fleets of clusters, with version control and automation built-in.
 - **SUSE Virtualization** (formerly Harvester): A hyperconverged infrastructure (HCI) solution that combines virtual machines and containers in a single platform — fully integrated with Rancher and ideal for modernizing legacy VM environments.

+> ⚠️ **Important:** This repo is not intended to replace official documentation or support channels.
+Before deploying Rancher Prime in a production environment, it is strongly recommended to consult with your `SUSE` account team or refer to the official documentation to ensure alignment with supported architectures and best practices.

 ---

 ## What You’ll Find in This Repo